cisco-asp-web/LTRMSI-3000/lab_2/lab_2-guide.md

 ## Lab Objectives
 We will have achieved the following objectives upon completion of Lab 2:

-* Configuration of SRv6 L3VPN
+* Configure and validate SRv6 L3VPN
-* Configuration of SRv6 TE policy and traffic steering
+* Configuration and testing of SRv6 TE policy and traffic steering

 ## Configure SRv6 L3VPN
 The SRv6-based IPv4/IPv6 L3VPN featureset enables operation of IPv4/IPv6 L3VPN over a SRv6 data plane.
 Traditionally L3VPN has been operated over MPLS or SR-MPLS.
 SRv6 L3VPN uses the locator/function aspect of SRv6 Segment IDs (SIDs) instead of PE + VPN labels.